 Everyone, except the Reader, compete to answer the trivia question.
 The card is awarded to the player who correctly answers first.
 Ties are decided by the Reader.
 The correct answer is on the bottom of the card.

 Everyone gets to respond to these questions including the Reader.
-The group awards the card to the “most interesting” answer as determined by the Reader.
+The card is awarded to the “most interesting” answer as determined by the Reader.

 For Entertainment Purposes Only